 “The assistant-overseer of St. Giles”, Oxford, is sure that there are not so many unmarried women pregnant in the parish now, as was usual heretofore.
 He knows no other cause for this but the “fear of the new law,” which makes the girls cautious.”

-Our history of bastardy has to end somewhere and we must leave it in 1835 with the following statement from the Poor Law Commissioners report a year after the new Act was introduced,
+Our history of bastardy has to end somewhere and we must leave it in 1835 with the following statement from the Poor Law Act of 1835

 1 Collins Sarah The Strange History of the Bastard in Medieval Europe